Gordon Freeman: Character design

-Half-Life director Gabe Newell coined the name "Gordon Freeman" during a conversation with the game's writer Marc Laidlaw in his car.
+Valve president and Half-Life director Gabe Newell coined the name "Gordon Freeman" during a conversation with the game's writer Marc Laidlaw in his car.
 Laidlaw had originally named the character "Dyson Poincaré", combining the names of physicist and philosopher Freeman Dyson and mathematician Henri Poincaré.
 The texture for Gordon's head was "too big of a job for just one person", so Valve designers combined references from four people.
 An earlier model of Gordon, known as "Ivan the Space Biker", had a full beard that was subsequently trimmed.
 Other iterations of Gordon's concept featured different glasses, a ponytail, and a helmet.

 Gordon wears a special full-body hazmat suit, known as the Hazardous Environment Suit (or HEV Suit).
 The suit is designed to protect the user from radiation, energy discharges, and blunt trauma during the handling of hazardous materials.
 The suit's main feature is its "high-impact reactive armor", an electrically powered armor system that, when charged, absorbs two-thirds of the damage that Gordon would ordinarily suffer in Half-Life and 80% in Half-Life 2.
 A fully charged suit can survive several dozen hits from small arms and even one direct hit from an RPG.
 The suit can be charged by various means, and has its own oxygen supply and medical injectors, such as morphine and a neurotoxin antidote.
 It comes with a built-in flashlight, a radio, various tracking devices, a compass, and a Geiger counter.
 The suit contains an on-board computer system that constantly monitors the user's health and vital signs, and reacts to any changes in the user's condition.
 It also projects a heads-up display (HUD) which displays Gordon's health and suit charge level, remaining ammunition, and a crosshair.
 As a means of immersing the player in the role, Gordon never speaks, and there are no cutscenes or mission briefings—all action is viewed through Gordon's eyes, with the player retaining control of Gordon's actions at nearly all times.
 The images of Gordon are only seen on the game's cover and menu pages, and also in advertisements, making them marketing tools rather than pictures of what Gordon is "really like".
 Gabe Newell has stated that Valve sees no reason to give Gordon a voice.